 With ActiveInbox, even though we try to keep you safe by hiding the fact when you first use us, everything is customisable.

-For example, if you follow David Allen's GTD, you might want to create a Contexts Type, which means you'd be able to tag your tasks as for the Office, or the Car, or Home (a context is an environment in which you'll do the task).
-Not only can you tag a task with its Context, you can view all tasks for a given Context, or sort your Today list and folders by the Context.
+- If you follow David Allen's GTD, you might want to create a Metadata Type called Contexts, which means you'd be able to tag your tasks as for the Office, or the Car, or Home (a context is an environment in which you'll do the task).
+You can view all tasks for a given Context, such as Home, or sort your Today list and folders by Context.

 Click ‘Custom Types’ in the sidebar

 The important thing to know is that in ActiveInbox, all your organisation (e.g. a Due Date or project Folder) is just a Gmail label.
 And to recognise the correct labels, ActiveInbox stores a prefix for each Type, and finds all labels that start with that prefix (e.g. all Folders start with P/).

 So when you create a new Type, you enter a name for it, and then a prefix.
 E.g. in the example above, you might create a Metadata Type called Users with the prefix U/.
 If you then create a user called Andy, behind the scenes it would have a Gmail label called U/Andy

 Create the ‘Tag’ dropdown, and then click + to add a new one.

 You can review Metadata Types from above the inbox.
 Or sort your your Today list and project Folders by them.